spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/available-test-helpers.md

 #### PublishAndSynchronizeHelper

-`PublishAndSynchronizeHelper` is a helper wrapper that simplifies implementation of the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).
+`PublishAndSynchronizeHelper` is a helper wrapper that simplifies the implementation of the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).

 This helper has the following methods:
 - `assertEntityIsPublished()`: Use this method after an entity you want to test has been saved.
 - `assertEntityCanBeManuallyPublished()`: Use this method when you don't use the events created by [EventBehavior](https://github.com/spryker/event-behavior).
 - `assertEntityIsSynchronizedToStorage()`: This method triggers the required [QueueHelper](#queuehelper) methods for consuming messages and assertions.
-- `assertEntityIsUpdatedInStorage()`: This method triggers the required QueueHelper methods for consuming messages and assertions.
+- `assertEntityIsUpdatedInStorage()`: This method triggers the required `QueueHelper` methods for consuming messages and assertions.
-- `assertEntityIsRemovedFromStorage()`: This method triggers the required QueueHelper methods for consuming messages and assertions.
+- `assertEntityIsRemovedFromStorage()`: This method triggers the required `QueueHelper` methods for consuming messages and assertions.
-- `assertEntityIsSynchronizedToSearch()`: This method triggers the required QueueHelper methods for consuming messages and assertions.
+- `assertEntityIsSynchronizedToSearch()`: This method triggers the required `QueueHelper` methods for consuming messages and assertions.
-- `assertEntityIsUpdatedInSearch()`: This method triggers the required QueueHelper methods for consuming messages and assertions.
+- `assertEntityIsUpdatedInSearch()`: This method triggers the required `QueueHelper` methods for consuming messages and assertions.
-- `assertEntityIsRemovedFromSearch()`: This method triggers the required QueueHelper methods for consuming messages and assertions.
+- `assertEntityIsRemovedFromSearch()`: This method triggers the required `QueueHelper` methods for consuming messages and assertions.